jamaljm/snapcv/README.md

 </ol>

 <h3>Reporting Issues</h3>
-<p>If you encounter any bugs or have suggestions for new features, please open an issue in the <a href="https://github.com/your-username/snapcv/issues" target="_blank">Issues section</a> of the repository.
+<p>If you encounter any bugs or have suggestions for new features, please open an issue in the <a href="https://github.com/jamaljm/snapcv/issues" target="_blank">Issues section</a> of the repository.
 Be sure to include detailed information so we can help resolve it quickly.</p>

 <h2>Contact</h2>
-<p>For any questions, feel free to reach out via the <a href="https://github.com/your-username/snapcv/discussions" target="_blank">Discussions</a> tab or email us at <a href="mailto:jamalvga2002@gmail.com">jamalvga2002@gmail.com</a>.</p>
+<p>For any questions, feel free to reach out via the email us at <a href="mailto:jamalvga2002@gmail.com">jamalvga2002@gmail.com</a>.</p>